What is Placement

 Students requiring a disability-related testing accommodation must first contact the Access and Disability Resource Center and follow intake procedures before filling out the placement request form. email@example.com

-There is limited capacity for students to take the tests on campus.
-If you have a barrier to taking the tests remotely, please email the Testing Center with your request. firstname.lastname@example.org Students requesting an on-campus appointment will need to agree to new rules and safety measures.
+There is limited space for students to take the tests on campus.
+If you cannot take the tests remotely, please email the Testing Center with your request. firstname.lastname@example.org Students requesting an on-campus appointment will need to agree to new rules and safety measures.

 When and where will you see your placement test results?